AlexCLeduc/django-data-fetcher/README.md

 ## How to provide non-key data to fetchers

 Data-fetcher's main feature is not performance, but enabling decoupling.
-The view no longer has to be responsible for fetching data for downstream consumers (e.g. templates).
+The view layer no longer has to be responsible for passing data to downstream consumers (e.g. utils, template-helpers, service-objects, etc.).

 This paradigm shift can be a challenging adjustment.
-For instance, our ArticlePermissionFetcher above was naïve.
+For instance, our `ArticlePermissionFetcher` above was naïve.
 Permission records should be fetched with respect to a user.
 How can we provide the user's ID to the fetcher?

-It's tempting to subclass DataFetcher and add a user argument to the constructor.
-Unfortunately, this isn't supported by our factory pattern.
+It's tempting to subclass DataFetcher and add a user argument to its `get_instance()` method.
+Unfortunately, extending the factory pattern is rather complex.
 There are broadly 3 different ways to solve this problem:

 1. Use the global request to get the user.
 This is the simplest solution, but it limits your data-fetcher to the current user.
 You couldn't, for example, build a view that shows a list of articles available to _other_ users.
 2. Create composite-keys: instead of loading permissions by article id, you load them by `(user_id, article_id)` pairs.
 This is a good solution, but is often complex to implement and you usually don't need this flexibility.
-3. Dynamically create a _class_ that has a reference to the user
+3. Dynamically create a data-fetcher _class_ that has a reference to the user

 The 3rd solution fulfills the OOP temptation of adding a user argument to the constructor, but it's a "higher-order" solution.
 Rather than attaching the user to the fetcher-class, we would dynamically create a class that has a reference to the user, and then use a factory to ensure we recycle the same class for the same user.